German Empire (1848–1849): Continuity and status

-Of course, the German states and the Federal Convention made those decisions under pressure of the revolution.
+The German states and the Federal Convention made those decisions under pressure from the revolution.
 They wanted to avoid a breakup with the Frankfurt Parliament.
-(Already in August this pressure faltered, and the larger states started to regain power.)
+(Already in August, this pressure faltered, and the larger states started to regain power.)
 According to historian Ernst Rudolf Huber, it was possible to determine a continuity or even legal identity of Confederation and the new Federal State.
-The old institution was enhanced with a (provisional) constitutional order and the name German Confederation was changed to German Empire.
+The old institution was enhanced with a (provisional) constitutional order, and the name German Confederation was changed to German Empire.
 Ulrich Huber notes that none of the German states declared the Imperial Regent John and his government to be usurpatory or illegal.